Skip to content

 def write_taxpayers_results(self, taxpayers: list):

-# writing the results to a JSON file
+# writing results to a jSON file

-# taxpayers: list of TaxPayer objects
+# taxpayers: list of objects of type TaxPayer

 # (id, married, children, salary, tax, surcharge, discount, reduction, rate)